 The Wisconsin Agriculture Youth Council is comprised of 15 Wisconsin high school seniors, with the goal of at least one member from each of the nine Council districts.
 The remaining seats are filled with at-large members.
 Students serve a one-year term and receive a certificate at the completion of their year.

 Wisconsin Agriculture Youth Council District Map

 Self-nominations were accepted through March 31, 2022.
 Students needed to complete an application form, sharing their experience and skills and writing a brief essay.
 Applicants also needed to submit a one-minute video and letter of recommendation.

 Council members were selected based on their submitted materials and plan to meet the determined goals.
 Members are representative of the state’s geographic and agricultural diversity.

 Council members are expected to attend eight monthly 90-minute virtual sessions and one final event involving the DATCP Board.
 Members must prepare at least one question prior to each session, and complete a survey after each session.
 All Council members will also complete a final written reflection about their experience.

-For each session, members will rotate serving in three leadership roles.
+For each session, members will rotate serving in four leadership roles.
 The schedule for the rotation will be determined at the first meeting.
 They are: